 Our STEAM Institute is a sophisticated, project-based learning program where students engage in design thinking and hands-on learning to encourage students to be innovative, collaborate with others, take risks, and solve problems.

 Barrack’s Institute utilizes a STEAM curriculum platform to educate students.
 We incorporate art and design to further advance creativity and critical thinking skills.
-The program is available to upper school students only via a selective application process.
+The program is available to upper school students.

 Institute participants take a sequence of engineering courses including Introduction to Engineering and Advanced Engineering/Biomedical Engineering in grades 9 and 10, then have the option to engage in independent STEAM-based research in grades 11 and 12.
 The Institute teaches students to think outside the box, manage setbacks, take chances, and be part of a successful team.
 Students are taught to innovate and build, bringing their ideas from concept to prototype.